ayazhantn/de1-Term2/README.md

 Q4.
 Are there noticeable regional differences in the delivery periods?

-# Visualizations & Answers to Research Questions
+# Visualizations and Answers to Research Questions

 Q1.
 How does the delivery performance (on-time vs. delayed) affect customer sentiment in Brazilian e-commerce?